hadamlenz/dev.local/docs/docker/localhub-setup.md

 ## Get WordPress setup
 1. Go to [phpmyadmin.localhost](https://phpmyadmin.localhost), you can log in with username: root and password: root
 2. Create a database for your new Wordpress setup
+3. in wordpress-docker-image run `docker-compose build` to build the WordPress image.  this is a pretty simple Wordpress image with some built in extra stuff like Redis and wp-cli, ldap support and composer.
+4. After the image is built go into
+5. find the line like `"traefik.http.routers.sites_nginx.rule=Host`  and add the url you want to use for this site.  remeber to use the tld you picked in the section above
+6. you can run the docker-compose.json in wordpress-and-nginx-for-docker

+Still with me???